-When did this organisation start?
-How was this organisation started?
+When did this organization start?
+How was this organization started?

-- I started after many years working with refugee women and always believing that there is more that can be done.
-We need the women and community in the camp to help solve their own problems and empower women and girls to do more to their communities.
+- I started after many years of working with refugee women and always believing that there is more that can be done.
+We need the women and community in the camp to help solve their own problems and empower women and girls to do more for their communities.

-Tell us a story in your own words that speaks truth the experience of being a refugee-focused or refugee-owned business.
+Tell us a story in your own words that speaks the truth about the experience of being a refugee-focused or refugee-owned business.

-For us the hardest so far is the mentally for the male figure in the house.
+For us, the hardest so far is the mind of the male figure in the house.
 We usually set courses for 30 women and end up with 4 to 5 coming only.
 It has been so hard to change the ways they think.
-After seeing some girls working from home and some women getting income to help their families many of this changed.
-We are not changing the whole community but we are doing change in many neighborhoods and many dad are sending their girls for course and work.
+After seeing some girls working from home and some women getting income to help their families many of these changes.
+We are not changing the whole community but we are doing change in many neighborhoods and many dads are sending their girls for the course and work.
 The change the girls are going through is amazing.

 In a 2-3 sentences explain how your company impacts the refugee community.

 When we started Khoyoot our first collection was Kashkashet Biladi.
-Almost 80% of the women and girls were home bound girls and women with limited mobility.
+Almost 80% of the women and girls were homebound girls and women with limited mobility.
 It was extremely hard to go around homes and collect the items.
-We were happy at the end as we were able to turn the women and girls from a financial burden to their families to a financial source of income.
-More that one girl was also able to find a job outside the camp and this was a great achievement as many were home for more than 5 years.
+We were happy in the end as we were able to turn the women and girls from a financial burden to their families into a financial source of income.
+More than one girl was also able to find a job outside the camp and this was a great achievement as many were home for more than 5 years.

 What is a recent exciting success?

-The ABC's of Embroidery has been the best product last year.
+The ABC of Embroidery has been the best product last year.

 What inspired the brand?
 Is there a story behind it?

 I started Khoyoot after working with women in the camp for a couple of years on an embroidery project.
 I also volunteered for many years with donation groups.
 I always thought that there is more that we can give.
-Empowering the women and girls to work is always better that offering donations a couple of time a year.
+Empowering women and girls to work is always better than offering donations a couple of times a year.
 We want to keep on producing product lines that will always give back to the community.

 What other refugee-focused brands do you admire?
 Why?